 A simple indicator.
 Was your Annual Financial Report filed by the deadline?

-- 2. Review the AFR for an unmodified opinion and material weaknesses.
-The school district must pass 2.A to pass this indicator.
-The school district fails indicator number 2 if it responds "No" to indicator 2.A. or to both indicators 2.A and 2.B. - 2.A.
-Was there an unmodified opinion in the AFR on the financial statements as a whole?
+2. Was there an unmodified opinion in the AFR on the financial statements as a whole?
 (The American Institute of Certified Public Accountants (AICPA) defines unmodified opinion.
-The external independent auditor determines if there was an unmodified opinion.)?
+The external independent auditor determines if there was an unmodified opinion.).